 Singapore is ideally placed to develop this model of financing as part of its aspiration to become a global blockchain and infrastructure financing hub, particularly in the light of recent policy announcements that public bodies can now issue infrastructure project bonds.
 It is exciting, too, that the Centre for Asset Management Research & Investments at the National University of Singapore is working with asset managers to explore the securitisation of infrastructure assets on the blockchain.

-Such early moves are a significant step towards democratising and opening potentially lucrative infrastructure assets to a host of new investors, including retail investors, while creating new opportunities for more infrastructure capital fundraising and investment in developing nations.
+Such early moves are a significant step forward towards democratising and opening potentially lucrative infrastructure assets to a host of new investors, including retail, while creating new opportunities for more infrastructure capital fundraising and investment in developing nations.

 Darius Sit is Founder and Managing Partner of QCP Capital, a global proprietary trading firm of digital assets.
 Mitchell Chan is a Senior Analyst at JL Capital, a Singapore-based hedge fund.
 Both are graduates of the CAMRI Student Managed Fund Track at NUS Business School, and wrote this article as part of the CAMRI Infrastructure Finance Initiative.